Vickers Wellington: Operational history

 In 1942 the Wellington was adapted to conduct night anti-shipping torpedo attacks against German and Italian shipping in the Mediterranean.
 The torpedo-carrying Wellington was nicknamed the "Fishington", and the radar equipped Wellingtons that guided the torpedo carrying aircraft onto their target were dubbed the "Snoopington".
 38 Squadron, based in Shallufah, Egypt had a detachment of Wellingtons operating from RAF Luqa in Malta conducting anti-shipping operations with torpedoes during 1942.

 The Wellington was also adopted by RAF Coastal Command, in which it contributed to the Battle of the Atlantic.
-The Mark IC in Coastal had a endurance of over 10 hours at a cruising speed of 125 knots carrying 1,500 lb of bombs or depth charges.
+The Mark IC in Coastal had an endurance of over 10 hours at a cruising speed of 125 kn carrying 1,500 lb of bombs or depth charges.
 It was used for anti-submarine operations; on 6 July 1942, a Wellington sank its first enemy vessel.
 In 1944, Wellingtons of Coastal Command were sent to Greece and performed various support duties during the British intervention in the Greek Civil War.
 A few Wellingtons were operated by the Hellenic Air Force.

 While the Wellington was superseded in the European Theatre as more four engined bombers arrived in service, it remained in operational service for much of the war in the Middle East and still formed a key part of the RAF's Mediterranean forces as the allies moved into Italy, with some still serving in March 1945 carrying out bombing raids and dropping supplies to partisans across Southern Europe.

 In 1942, Wellingtons based in India became the RAF's first long-range bombers operating in the Far East with the arrival of 99 and 215 Squadrons RAF, providing much needed bombing support for the next two years before being withdrawn and replaced by Liberators in the summer of 1944.
 Wellingtons were also used for maritime patrols over the Indian Ocean by 36, and later, 203 Squadrons RAF.

-The Wellington also served in anti-submarine duties off the African cost with 26 Squadron SAAF based in Takoradi, Gold Coast (now Ghana), and the Free French 344 Squadron from Dakar.
+The Wellington also served in anti-submarine duties off the African coast with 26 Squadron SAAF based in Takoradi, Gold Coast (now Ghana), and the Free French 344 Squadron from Dakar.